Hatching Coturnix Quail

-This post contains affiliate links, see my disclosure policy for more information.
+This post may contain affiliate links, see my disclosure policy for more information.

-The first thing to know when you want to hatch eggs is that you need a male quail and female quail, multiple females, about 4-5 for one male.
+The first thing to know when you want to hatch eggs is that you need a male quail and a female quail, multiple females, about 4-5 for one male.
 Quail hens will lay eggs without a male.

 Collecting Egg for Hatching

 I don't collect eggs for longer than a week as you start to lose fertility.
+Some will say you can collect eggs longer, closer to 10 days, but again, I do not collect longer than seven days.

 Do not wash your eggs as you collect them for your incubator.
 Avoid excessively large or small eggs.
-Large eggs hatch poorly and small eggs produce small chicks.
-Jumbo Coturnix eggs weigh about 12-16 grams.
+Overly large eggs hatch poorly and small eggs produce small chicks.

 Before you put them in your incubator make sure that you have had your incubator running and have it up to temperature when you put them in.
 You want it at 99.5 – 100F.